Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Evaluation

 \subsubsection{Problem Definition}

-Given the dialogue history $\mathcal{C}=\{u_1,...,u_{t-1}\}$ and the dialogue background $d$, the goal is to generate a response $u_t$ with appropriate dialogue strategy $s_t$ that can lead to a consensus state between the system's and the user's goal.
-A set of dialogue strategies $\mathcal{S}$ is pre-defined for prediction.
+Given the dialogue history $\mathcal{C}=\{u_1,...,u_{t-1}\}$ and the dialogue background $\mathcal{D}$, the goal is to generate a response $u_t$ with appropriate dialogue strategy $a_t$ that can lead to a consensus between the system and user.
+A set of dialogue strategies $\mathcal{A}$ is pre-defined for prediction.
 Based on different applications, the dialogue strategy can be coarse dialogue act labels or fine-grained strategy labels.
-The dialogue background includes the system's goal and the related grounded information that can be like item descriptions in bargain negotiation~\cite{emnlp18-negotiate} or user profile in persuasion dialogues~\cite{acl19-persuasion}.
+The dialogue background includes the system's goal and the related grounded information, such as item descriptions in bargain negotiation~\cite{emnlp18-negotiate} and user profile in persuasion dialogues~\cite{acl19-persuasion}.